bsambrone/onitemplate/README.md

 # Oxygen Not Included Template Editor
 This is a (very) rudimentary template editor for Oxygen Not Included.

+# Changelog
+### Version 0.1
+- All buttons now work
+- Added template parser for use with existing templates.
+It will still explode if it uses unimplemented elements.

+### Version 0.0.1
+- First ghetto push that technially works.

 # TODO
 - Add links to the wiki for each element
 - Support connections